 - what will happen if you miss payments.

-By signing it, you make a legal promise to return the money, even if you don’t complete your course or don’t get a job immediately.
+By signing it, you make a legal promise to return the money, even if you do not complete your course or do not get a job immediately.

 Imagine you borrow some candies from your friend.
 You promise to give those candies back after 1 week.
-If you write down that promise, saying "I will give back 5 candies next Sunday," and both you and your friend sign it, that’s like a promissory note.
+If you write down that promise, stating "I will give back 5 candies next Sunday," and both you and your friend sign it, that is like a promissory note.
 It helps your friend trust that you will return the candies.

 Key Features of a Promissory Note